tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-3.md

 }
 ```

-We can try to run `toyc test/trivialReshape.toy -emit=mlir -opt` and observe our
+We can try to run `toyc-ch3 test/trivialReshape.toy -emit=mlir -opt` and observe our
 pattern in action:

 ```MLIR(.mlir)